ably-labs/collaborative-pixel-drawing/README.md

 4. Copy/paste the Ably API key in the `ABLY_APIKEY` field in the `local.settings.json` file.
 5. Run `swa start` in the root folder.

+The local Static Web App should be available at `http://localhost:4280`.

 ## Contributing

 Want to help contributing to this project?
 Have a look at our [contributing guide](CONTRIBUTING.md)!